-Prague is a city of old and new, combing it's well preserved gothic architecture like the St. Vitus Cathedral with modern new buildings such as the Fred and Ginger building.
-As a foodie, I can't say that my palate was satisfied.
+Prague is a city of old and new, combining its well-preserved gothic architecture like the St. Vitus Cathedral with modern new buildings such as the Fred and Ginger building.
+As a foodie, I can’t say that my palate was satisfied.
 However, I can see how so many fall in love with a culturally stimulating city that ranks so high in livability.
 From the beautiful pathways along the Vltava River to the abundance of well-manicured green spaces, Prague is the perfect place to sip on some Czech beer and unwind.

 Where to Stay in Prague

 Prague or Praha is a very walkable city.
 I would recommend staying in Prague 1 to be close to all of the attractions.
 On this trip, I stayed in Prague 2 near the Riger Gardens, which was only a 15-20 min walk away from the main town.
 The Riger Gardens offers a beautiful view of the city and a great place to enjoy the sunset after a long day of exploring.